"Dzień dobry i dobranoc."

 Translation:Good morning and good night.

 In Poland we are sort of more formal in everyday life expressions.
 You would say "cześć" (hello) only to persons you are already acknowledged with, and moreover, you both agreed to call one another by birth name, as we say, "you converted to say «thou*»" instead of «mister/madam» (przeszliście "na ty" - it is a sort of formal event).
 I say "dzień dobry" to almost all my neighbours I live door by door for last 20 years, with exception for those, with whom we "converted to say «thou»".
-This does not apply, however, for internet contacts - what sometimes leads to funny situations, when students say "Sir" to their teacher at school and call him by his birth name at some internet discussion board.
+This does not apply, however, to internet contacts - what sometimes leads to funny situations, when students say "sir" to their teacher at the university and call him by his birth name at some internet discussion board.

 It's just like that, you need to memorize it...

 In ancient times existed the form "życzę dobrego dnia" - "I wish (you) a good day".
 Then the verb "życzę" disappeared, and when only "dobrego dnia" was left, from Genitive Case it slowly became "dobry dzień" in Nominative Case.
 Afterwards, as there was no verb anymore, a more natural order is adjective + noun than noun +adjective.
 So, they switched places and became "dzień dobry".
 However, there are still people who prefer to say "dobrego dnia" than "dzień dobry".
 Especially in the morning, it may be also "miłego dnia" - "(I wish you) a nice day" , or "udanego dnia" - (I wish you) a fulfilling day".

 With "dobranoc" there was a different process: two separete words "dobra noc" glued tigether, forming a new word "dobranoc", which did not change anymore.